 The Center is equipped with ten powerful workstations, seismic and geographic information processing software, shallow seismic and GPR field equipment, 820 channel Javad Triumph LS GPS, field XRF analyzer, metal detector, legacy data scanning, multiple drones and cameras, a library, and a large digital collection of posters and maps.
 All the equipment is open for the use of Graduate Students.
 The Neev Center acts as a student hub and provides a friendly workplace with coffee machine.

-A Note on David (Bibi) Neev (Rabinovich): The Center is named for Dr. David Neev, former Palmach and Haganah intelligence officer, Oil Commissioner, author with K.O.
-Emery of the main bulletin on the Dead Sea, and founder of the GSI's Marine Geology Division.
+The Center is named for Dr. David (Bibi) Neev, former Palmach and Haganah intelligence officer, Oil Commissioner, author with Prof. K.O.
+Emery of the main GSI Bulletin on the Dead Sea, and founder of the GSI's Marine Geology Division.
 Dr. Neev hired Dr. Hall, unseen, over the telephone in 1969.
-The two of them worked together in studies of the regional and global tectonics, and initial seismic surveys of the Mediterranean and Dead Seas.
-Together with Leslie Greenfield, Dr. Neev worked up the Tamar gas field prospect for Yossi Langotsky.
-Now in his nineties, Dr. Neev hopes that the Neev Center will continue to influence the success of geophysics in Israel and its offshore.
+From 1970 the two of them worked on the regional and global tectonics, and initial seismic surveys of the Mediterranean and Dead Seas.
+In the late 1980s, together with Leslie Greenfield, Dr. Neev worked up the deep offshore seismics for Yossi Langotsky, whose 2005 Tamar well began the gas discoveries in the Levantine Basin.
+Now in his mid-nineties, Dr. Neev hopes that the Neev Center will continue to influence the success of geophysics in Israel and its offshore.